richardjtelford/checker/README.md

 practicals with very old versions of R, or without critical packages installed, despite instructions.

-The `checker` package check whether the recommended version of R, RStudio and packages are installed.
-Information on what versions are required is specified in yaml file.
-A yaml file is included in the installation, and can also be supplied with a URL.
+The `checker` package check whether the recommended (or more recent) versions of R, RStudio and packages are installed.
+Information on what is required is specified in a yaml file.
+A yaml file is included in the installation, and can also be supplied with a URL or path.

 ## Installation